JoyZine Obama: Change

 little people—1. legendary or imaginary fairies.
 2. people or businessmen operating on only a small scale; unimportant, ordinary people.

-little pied cormorantlittle pied cormorantPhalacrocorax melanoleucos, one of the most common of Australia's waterbirds, occurring on water bodies of almost any size.
+little pied cormorantPhalacrocorax melanoleucos, one of the most common of Australia's waterbirds, occurring on water bodies of almost any size.
 The little pied cormorant is at home in either fresh or salt water throughout Australia.
 It often congregates in large flocks on open waterways and on the coast, especially where large numbers of fish are present.
 On inland streams and dams, however, it is more often solitary.
 The face is dusky and, in adult birds, the white of the underside extends to above the eye.
 It resembles the pied cormorant, but is distinguished by its smaller size (50cm—60cm in length) and proportionately shorter bill.
 The pied cormorant also has an orange-yellow face patch and black thighs.
 The little pied cormorant mixes readily with the similar-sized little black cormorant.

 little pigs have big ears—a warning that what is being said may be overheard by unwanted eavesdroppers, especially children.